-You can integrate your Khoros Community to pull in all of your blog posts, forum questions and replies, and private messages, to analyze in Listen, and action in Engage.
-As this connection is more involved than a Facebook Page or Twitter Account, you will need to get in touch with Support to have this enabled for your team.
+You can integrate your Khoros Community to pull in all of your blog posts, forum questions and replies, and private messages, to analyze in Listen, and action in Respond.
+As this connection is more involved than a Facebook Page or Twitter Account, you will need to get in touch with Support ([email protected]) to have this enabled for your team.

 In this article we’ll guide you through connecting your community, explain the data that we consume, and show you how to find and action messages from your profiles.

 Once you have the Khoros Community integration enabled for your Lexer account, you need to connect it, so we can start monitoring content.
 Head over to Integrate, and find the Khoros tile in the list of integrations.

 - Provide your login details and click Save Integration

 We support connecting both your master admin account (typically named after your Business), as well as your individual community profiles.
 It’s not absolutely necessary to connect the master admin account, but it will ensure that there is always a connection we can use to pull in new content.

 You will need to connect your individual community profile to lookup metrics on posts (views and likes), as well as respond to posts from Respond.
 Connecting a community profile will automatically link it with your Lexer Hub account, which means only you can respond from this profile.
 Other users in your team cannot action content from your account.

 Khoros integration can be fiddly, and often requires third parties like Lexer to try twice.
 This may mean that you’ll need to click Integrate Khoros and follow this process two times before it will recognize an attempt to connect.
 You will know it’s working once a second column appears in Lexer with a Save Integration button.
 Click this, and you’re done.

 Our integration supports monitoring for the following content types:

 Forum Post (topic or reply)